NiveditN/klayjs-d3-sample/README.md

 # klayjs-d3-sample
-Data visulaization sample using klay.js and D3
+Data visualization sample using klay.js and D3